rockstor/rockstor-doc/interface/docker-based-rock-ons/adguard-home.rst

 The value for *-parent* must be set to the name of your network.
 This can be found under *System* > *Network*.
 The default and expected value is *eth0*.

 The last entry of the *adguard-home* command must be kept the same.
-This network name is set in the rock-on configuration.
+This network name is set in the Rock-on configuration.

 We are now ready to start the installation of the AdGuard Home rock-on.
 Click on the *Install button next to the **AdGuard Home** listing on the *Rock-ons* page.